 Brief introduction to Generation X

-Who are classified as Generation X?
+Who is classified as Generation X?

 Generation X originally appeared in Douglas Copeland’s 1991 novel Generation X: Tales for an Accelerated Culture.
 It refers to the group of individuals who were born between 1965 and 1980.